URJCDSLab/dynamic_disagreeing_neighbors/README.md

 3. **Dataset-Level:** Average complexity across all instances.

 ## Experiments
-### Benchmarks
-The evaluation was performed on 65 binary classification datasets, considering the following aspects:

-- **Stability:** Evaluating variability across different runs and datasets.
-- **Correlation with Classification Errors:** Measuring how well the metric correlates with errors.
-- **Performance in Imbalanced Sampling (IS):** Examining how effectively the metric supports sampling tasks.

 ### Research Structure
 - **Method Extension:** A novel method extending kDN was developed, incorporating dynamic neighborhoods to create a "continuous kDN."